apinske/apinske.github.io/ocp-aws.md

 That setup costs about $30 a day plus all the small fees for DNS, load balancing, traffic, etc.
 ![cost](res/ocp-aws/cost.png)

-This empty default cluster uses loads of ressources.
+This empty default cluster uses loads of resources.
 The EC2 instances are paid for anyway, so why let it go to waste.
 4 CPU, 16GB RAM, 30MB/s traffic bidirectional for an idle cluster.
 Wow!
 ![ocp](res/ocp-aws/ocp.png)